mangpo/greenthumb/documentation/new-isa.md

 <a name="secA"></a>
 ### A. ISA Basic Description
-We must define the description of the ISA, including the list of opcodes, the ISA bitwidth, and the structure of the program state.
+We must define the description of the ISA, including its opcodes, the ISA bitwidth, and the structure of the program state.

 <a name="step1"></a>
-**Step 1: machine**
+**Step 1: machine.**
 We define such information in the class `armdemo-machine%`, which extends the class `machine%`.

-**Step 1.1: bitwidth**
+**Step 1.1: bitwidth.**
 First, we define how many bits are used to represent the smallest unit of value by setting the field `bitwidth`.
 Since we are supporting ARM 32-bit arithmetic and logical instructions, we set bitwidth to 32.

 <a name="step1.2"></a>

-**Step 1.2: program state structure**
+**Step 1.2: program state structure.**
-Next, we must define the structure of program state (machine state/CPU state) and types of elements a program state contains.
+Next, we must define the structure of a program state (machine state/CPU state) and types of elements a program state contains.
 Say our `armdemo` processor contains 32-bit registers and memory (no flags).
 Therefore, there are two types of elements in our program state: register and memory.
 For each type of program state element, we need to name it using Racket [symbol](https://docs.racket-lang.org/reference/symbols.html).
-For the demo, we name register type `'reg`.
-For memory, GreenThumb provides [special objects](special-objects.md) including memory, so the name of memory type can be obtained by call `(get-memory-type)`.
+In this demo, we name register type `'reg`.
+For memory, GreenThumb provides special objects including memory, so the name of memory type can be obtained by calling `(get-memory-type)`.
+See more information about provided special objects [here](special-objects.md).

-Now that we have names of all elements in our program state, we are ready to define the structure of a program state by overriding `progstate-structure` method.
+Now we are ready to define the structure of a program state by overriding `progstate-structure` method.
 The program state structure must be defined in terms of program state elements' types.
-For example, we define `armdemo` program state as follows:
+For example, we define an `armdemo` program state as follows:
 ```racket
  (define (progstate-structure)
    (progstate (for/vector ([i config]) 'reg)